mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/04.Image-customization/03.State-scripts/docs.md

 inherits `mender-state-scripts` and copies them into place in `do_compile`, using the [${MENDER_STATE_SCRIPTS_DIR}](../../../05.Operating-System-updates-Yocto-Project/99.Variables/docs.md#mender_state_scripts_dir) variable.
-This works for both [root file system and Artifact scripts](../../../06.Artifact-creation/04.State-scripts/docs.md#root-file-system-and-Artifact-scripts).
+This works for both [root filesystem and Artifact scripts](../../../06.Artifact-creation/04.State-scripts/docs.md#root-filesystem-and-artifact-scripts).

 <!--AUTOVERSION: "meta-mender/tree/%"/meta-mender-->
 Take a look at the